 This is the new Upham Village Design Statement (VDS), which replaces the original statement created 25 years ago.
 The VDS is applicable to the area edged in red in Map 4 and Appendix 5.
-For the purposes of the VDS, the settlements of "Upham "and "Lower Upham" are one community and, as such, any reference to "village" is a reference to both settlements.
+For the purposes of the VDS, the settlements of "Upham" and "Lower Upham" are one community and, as such, any reference to "village" is a reference to both settlements.

 A village design statement is used to describe the distinctive character of a village and its surrounding countryside.
 The Upham VDS is not intended to be a detailed historical record of the village's buildings, development, and features.
-Instead, the Upham VDS provides guidance to architects, developers, residents, and others on ways new developments - and smaller, day-to-day adjustments (i.e., to homes, gardens, open spaces, paths, hedges etc.), which may not be subject to planning control - can be designed to conserve or enhance the distinctive and special character of the village.
+Instead, the Upham VDS provides guidance to architects, developers, residents, and others on ways new developments - and smaller day-today adjustments to homes, gardens, open spaces, paths, hedges etc. which may not require planning permission - can be designed to conserve or enhance the distinctive and special character of the village.

 The Upham VDS has been prepared by a small steering group of parish council members and community volunteers.
-Additional volunteers also helped to produce detailed character surveys, covering all areas of the village, and provided valuable feedback at public meetings and the church fete.
+Additional volunteers also helped to produce detailed character surveys covering all areas of the village, and provided valuable feedback at public meetings and the church fete.